 Tiffen has addressed this problem by offering their exclusive line of their Full Spectrum Water White IR Neutral Density filters in limited screw in sizes for the HDSLR.
 The Tiffen IR ND filters do not have a sharp cutoff at the infrared wavelengths; therefore the wide color gamut these sensors record is not compromised.
 The result is vibrant colors and no IR contamination, with crisp clean images that only Water White glass can deliver.
 These filters also provide a greater latitude when editing in post production and are ideal for 8 byte compressed color.

 Water White glass, using Tiffen's ColorCore technology, is characterized by a high transmission quality.
-Typically, it will transmit 98-99% of the light.
 It also features an anti-glare and anti-reflective quality that makes it useful in a wide range of uses including the movie theater industry, store and art displays.
 The glass is virtually defect-free and is becoming more and more prevalent in digital equipment.

 Neutral Density Filters Have Four Main Uses

 To enable slow shutter speeds to be used, especially with high speed ISOs, to record movement in subjects such as waterfalls, clouds, or cars

 To decrease depth of field by allowing wider apertures to be used, which helps separate subjects from their background

 To decrease the effective ISO of high speed film (above ISO 400) and allow it to be used outdoors in bright situation

 To allow cine and video cameras (which have fixed shutter speeds) to film subjects such as snow, sand or other bright scenes which could cause overexposure

 In the Box